 Colles Fracture: Is a common fracture of the wrist that one gets from bracing yourself when you fall down; it is a fracture of the end of the radius (the forearm bone on the thumb side of the hand).
 It has an obvious presentation clinically (extended and shortened wrist) and a unique way of being set (in a Colles splint - imagine that).

 In the DC Comics, The Green Lanterns Corps are an intergalactic police force which keep peace throughout the universe, patrolling it as dictated by the Guardians, a race of immortals residing on the planet Oa.
 Oa in the center of the universe.
 There are 7200 GL's, two for each of the 3600 Sectors of the Universe.
 Each Green Lantern is given a power ring, controlled by the willpower of the wearer and it can form any weapon or construct the Lantern imagines.
 Guy Gardner is one of the human Green Lanterns and is rather surly.

 In the DC Universe, the Vega Star System in 26 light years away.
 A light year of course is the time it takes for light to travel in one calendar year.
 It is roughly 6 trillion miles.
 Vega in Sector 2828 and our solar system in Sector 2814 in the Green Lantern titles.

 In the real Universe, the Alpha Centauri System, and it's twin stars A and B (the majority of solar systems have two to three stars rather than our single one, Sol) are roughly 4.5 light years away.

-"Bactarimos kerel gogyatar" - A likely horrible translation of Kalderish to English, meaning 'He has good luck when he uses his instincts'.
+"Bactarimos kerel gogyatar" - A untutored and likely horrible translation of Kalderish to English, meaning 'He has good luck when he uses his instincts'.